kying18/wtp-materials/materials/lec-3-seq-conditional.md

-# Lecture 3: Compound Objects and Conditionals
+# Lecture 3: Conditionals and More Types

 # Sources